RobertaBtt/PythonCleanArchitecture/README.md

 Insert input in the form
 5 5

 1 2 N

 LMLMLMLMM

 3 3 E

 MMRMMRMRRM

-To interrupt console: CTRL+C